-The Property is located in Plumas County in the State of California's Sierra Nevada Cascades Ecoregion and Sacramento Hydrologic Unit.
-The Property is important for nesting and wintering waterfowl, and special status species such as willow flycatcher, sandhill crane, yellow warbler, bald eagle, and osprey are present.
+The Maidu Trail Property is located in Plumas County in the State of California's Sierra Nevada Cascades Ecoregion and Sacramento Hydrologic Unit.
+The Property is important for special status species such as bald eagle, osprey, peregrine falcon, and olive-sided flycatcher.